 It will also increase trust in the council and its decision making processes and ensure that staff are fully engaged in the council's work and transformation agenda and can act as advocates for both the local authority and the borough.

-1. Recommendation(s)
+1. Recommendation(s):

-1.1 To comment on the proposed Communication Strategy 2021-24 as the principle policy document for communication with residents, businesses, stakeholders and staff
+1.1 To agree the Communication Strategy 2021-24 as the principle policy document for communication with residents, businesses, stakeholders and staff.

 2. Introduction and Background